MIT-LCP/mimic-website/content/mimictables/transfers.md

 ## `PREV_CAREUNIT`, `CURR_CAREUNIT`

 `PREV_CAREUNIT` contains the care unit in which the patient previously resided. `CURR_CAREUNIT` contains the care unit in which the patient currently resides.
 The care unit is defined based upon the ward: if the ward is an ICU cost center, then the care unit defines the type of ICU.
-However, if the ward is *not* an ICU, then the care unit is null.
+If the ward is *not* an ICU then in most cases the care unit is null.
+There are one or two exceptions to this rule.
+For example, ```NWARD``` is a ward for newborns.

 The `INTIME` and `OUTTIME` of the transfer event correspond to the `CURR_CAREUNIT`.
 The `PREV_CAREUNIT` for each row is provided for convenience, and is identical to the `CURR_CAREUNIT` of the previous row (assuming the event is not an admission).

 ## `PREV_WARDID`, `CURR_WARDID`